Steps to Help Medical Community with Medical Marijuana Use in Canada

 "As public health advocates, we stress the importance of making clear to the public and to policy makers that marijuana is not a harmless drug, but an increasingly potent and addictive one that can harm school and work performance, brain maturation in the fetus and the adolescent, mental health, driving skills, and can cause physical harm to the respiratory system and various other organs." - Dr. Harold Kalant - Smart Approaches to Marijuana Canada

-This quality-reviewed publication titled "Steps to Help Medical Community with Medical Marijuana Use in Canada" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by Government of Canada and published 2014/04/06 (Edit Update: 2021/08/11).
-For further details or clarifications, you can contact Government of Canada directly at canada.ca.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+Attribution/Source(s): This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by Government of Canada and published on 2014/04/06, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Government of Canada can be contacted at canada.ca NOTE: Disabled World does not provide any warranties or endorsements related to this article.

-Cite This Page (APA): Government of Canada.
-(2014, April 6).
+Cite This Page: Government of Canada.
+(2014, April 6 - Last revised: 2021, August 11).
 Steps to Help Medical Community with Medical Marijuana Use in Canada.
-Disabled World.
-Retrieved April 19, 2024 from www.disabled-world.com/medical/pharmaceutical/marijuana/mmsteps.php
+Disabled World (DW).
+Retrieved March 18, 2025 from www.disabled-world.com/medical/pharmaceutical/marijuana/mmsteps.php

 Permalink: <a href="https://www.disabled-world.com/medical/pharmaceutical/marijuana/mmsteps.php">Steps to Help Medical Community with Medical Marijuana Use in Canada</a>: Health Canada is working with medical and nursing licensing bodies to increase information on how doctors and nurse practitioners are authorizing marijuana and in what quantities.